penumbra-x/rquest/README.md

 ## Overview

-`rquest` is a fork of [reqwest](https://github.com/seanmonstar/reqwest), and most of the APIs remain the same, similar to how [BoringSSL](https://github.com/cloudflare/boring) is a fork of OpenSSL.
+**`rquest`** is a fork of [reqwest](https://github.com/seanmonstar/reqwest), and most of the APIs remain the same, similar to how [BoringSSL](https://github.com/cloudflare/boring) is a fork of OpenSSL.

 The fork optimizes commonly used APIs and enhances compatibility with connection pools, making it easier to switch proxies, IP addresses, and interfaces.
 Projects using reqwest can be migrated to rquest directly with minimal changes.

+Overall, excluding unstable features, **`rquest`** is a superset of reqwest, offering simpler and more practical APIs while also fixing HTTP version negotiation [issues](https://github.com/seanmonstar/reqwest/issues/2116) in requests.

 As synchronous APIs are not actively maintained due to time constraints, only asynchronous APIs are supported.
 Maintenance may be discontinued in the future; if you find this project helpful, please consider [sponsoring me](https://github.com/penumbra-x/.github/blob/main/profile/SPONSOR.md).